diegorad/MiniLab_3_Relative/README.md

 1. Stop Live if it is running.
 1. Add *MiniLab_3_Notify* to Ableton Live's MIDI Remote Scripts library

-	The folder `MiniLab_3_Notify` contains the MIDI Remote Script.
+	The folder `Minilab_3_notify` contains the MIDI Remote Script.
 To install it follow the [official Ableton's guide to install a third-party remote script](https://help.ableton.com/hc/en-us/articles/209072009-Installing-third-party-remote-scripts).
 1. Connect your **MiniLab 3** device to your computer using a USB cable.
-1. Open Live and enable **MiniLab 3 Notify** as a Control Surface
+1. Open Live and enable **Minilab 3 notify** as a Control Surface

 	In Live’s Preferences go to the *Link, Tempo & MIDI* tab and select *MiniLab 3 Notify*from the dropdown list of available Control Surfaces.
 As MIDI Input select `MiniLab3 (MIDI)`.
 As MIDI Output select `MiniLab3 (MIDI)`. *Takeover mode* can be set to None.